Thetoicxdude/rag_system/README.md

 # RAG System with A/B Testing and Feedback Loop

 This project implements a Retrieval-Augmented Generation (RAG) system with A/B testing capabilities and a feedback loop.
-It uses FastAPI for the backend, Weaviate for vector storage, and integrates LLaMA models for text generation.
+It uses FastAPI for the backend, Weaviate for vector search, and LLaMA models for text generation.

 ## Features

-- RAG system for enhanced text generation
+- RAG system with Weaviate for efficient information retrieval
 - A/B testing between different LLaMA model versions
 - User feedback collection and analysis
-- Weaviate integration for efficient similarity search
+- FastAPI backend for quick and easy API development
-- SQLAlchemy for database management
+- SQLAlchemy ORM for database interactions
+- Pandas for data analysis

 ## Prerequisites

-- Python 3.8+
+- Python 3.7+
 - PostgreSQL
 - Weaviate instance
+- Access to LLaMA models

 ## Installation